-2.10.12 A decision taker will have regard to the definitions of Key, Significant Operational and Administrative decisions set out above, the responsibility for functions set out at Part 3 of this Constitution, and the requirements of the Rules set out in Part 4 of this Constitution.
+2.10.12.
+A decision taker will have regard to the definitions of Key, Significant Operational and Administrative decisions set out above, the responsibility for functions set out at Part 3 of this Constitution, and the requirements of the Rules set out in Part 4 pursuant to regulation 7 of the Openness of Local Government Bodies Regulations 2014 of this Constitution.